 Relaxed qualification requirements

 If you’re seeking a credit-builder loan, chances are your credit isn’t where you want it to be.
 While Self will run a soft credit check on you before approving your loan, they’re more lenient than other lenders.
-They understand that their borrowers are interested in improving their credit, so they accept people with poor credit or no credit history at all.
+They understand that their borrowers are interested in elevating their credit, so they accept people with poor credit or no credit history at all.

 Easy application process